article banner

 1 Rationalise the control set

-As part of the exercise to review the control environment, you should consider determining whether any of the controls can be rationalised.
+As part of the exercise to review the control environment, consider determining whether any of the controls can be rationalised.
 Longwinded and repetitive lists of controls can be difficult to manage and prone to error.
 More mature organisations often seek to introduce a consolidated control set over time to make managing it more efficient.

 2 Automate, automate, automate

 Wherever possible, implement automated controls.
 If correctly implemented and maintained, automated controls are less prone to error than manual.
-The first year investment may be significant, but the return in subsequent years generates significant payback.
+The first year investment might be significant, but the return in subsequent years generates significant payback.
 We have seen clients realise efficiencies of 30-40% in year two onwards.

 3 Integrate into major projects/programmes